MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 ## Validate installations

+Use the following procedures to validate your Defender for Identity sensor installation.

+> [!NOTE]
+> If you're installing on an AD FS server, you'll use a different set of validations.
+For more information, see [Microsoft Defender for Identity on Active Directory Federation Services (AD FS)](active-directory-federation-services.md).
+>

 ### Verify latest available sensor version

 The Defender for Identity version is updated frequently.
 Check for the latest version in the Microsoft 365 Defender **Settings** > **Identities** > **About** page.